coreos/vcontext/README.md

 ## vcontext: Validation with context

 vcontext is a library supporting validation of config files parsed from yaml or json with support for giving context as to where errors occur.
-It is composed of multiple semi-indepedent packages:
+It is composed of multiple semi-independent packages:

  - report: a structure for containing multiple errors, warnings, etc. It also contains context (from the path package) for determining where in the config the reports came from (e.g. `$.foo.baz.4.quux`)
  - validate: a package for composing a report by validating go structs.
  - tree: a structure for containing metadata about the location (line/column) of objects in the source of the config
  - json, yaml: packages for generating trees from json or yaml